chilusanisaiteja/toyproject/README.md

  Used HTMl and CSS files to create a table.

 ## Technologies
-Angular cli
+Angular cli,
-VSC
+VSC,
-javascript
+javascript,
-HTML
+HTML,
 CSS

 ## Launch